 PCI DSS REQUIREMENT 11: Regularly test security systems and processes

-This requirement makes PCI DSS integral to IT governance.
-It covers employee training, risk minimization, and establishing a strong security policy that is adhered to across your organization.
-This policy should be documented and distributed to all relevant employees, and PCI DSS stipulates that it must be reviewed “at least annually”.
 To keep the policy up to date, organizations should also schedule regular risk assessments (again, “at least annually”).
-PCI DSS compliant organizations should also minimize employee misuse and implement internal controls to prevent fraud by screening potential hires, creating and distributing usage policies for how to use technologies involved in transmitting, storing, or accessing cardholder data, including computer hardware, email, browsing the web, and messaging, and organizing “security awareness” training for all personnel.
+PCI DSS compliant organizations should also minimize employee misuse and implement internal controls to prevent fraud by screening potential hires; creating and distributing usage policies for how to utilize technologies involved in transmitting, storing, or accessing cardholder data, including computer hardware, email, browsing the web, and messaging; and organizing “security awareness” training for all personnel.

 Leveraging Technology to Meet PCI DSS Compliance Requirements

 You can keep track of the 12 PCI DSS requirements and stay up-to-date on the new ones by automating your compliance procedures.
-If your business collects, manages, and stores customers’ payment information and card data, you can streamline your operations by incorporating compliance management software into your programs.
+If your business collects, manages, and stores customers’ payment information and card data, you can streamline your operations by incorporating compliance management software into your compliance programs.